AlexIoannides/elasticsearchr/cran-comments.md

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+This is a new submission, so there are no reverse dependencies.